syoon2/COMP3811_data/pg_macos/README.md

    Change the password in `pg.sh`.

 3. Consider installing the [pgAdmin](https://www.pgadmin.org/) GUI tool.
+   When you add your server to pgAdmin, use 'localhost' for 'Host name/address', and 'postgres' for 'Username'.

 4. You can use `psql.sh` to run the container's psql shell.
 This will connect to the default 'postgres' database.
 Use \c to connect to a different